 So what does a person do when they "receive" Jesus, Jesus' students and thus the Supreme Being?

 Jesus is speaking of receiving guidance.
-Guidance meaning an introduction to the Supreme Being and instructions that will lead one back to ones eternal relationship with the Supreme Being.
+Guidance meaning an introduction to the Supreme Being and instructions that will lead one back to our eternal relationship with the Supreme Being.

 The phrase "a righteous man" is being translated from the Greek word δίκαιος (dikaios), which means, according to the lexicon, "righteous, observing divine laws," and "upright, righteous, virtuous, keeping the commands of God."